moviandev/blog/content/blog/extensible-methods-in-csharp/index.md

 ```
 Unless in the .Net env they implement that feature, just between us I think they already did hehe, but let's continue with our post.

-To add this method in the List class, we can do what it's called an Extension Method.
+To add this method in the List class, we can do what it's called an Extensible Method.
 I gonna write all the code and then I going to explain it 😃.

 ```csharp
 namespace Movians.Blog.Examples.Extensions